This is the installment version and you will be investing $25 weekly in the brand new 2019 Revised Version for all brass

 There you have it!
-On average, most brass players and I am talking ALL brass players: French Horn, Euphonium, Trombone, Cornet, Trumpet, Baritone, except Tuba, will experience the above range increase progression.
-The reason Tuba is the exception is because so far, no Tuba has actually taken and completed the entire course so the verdict is still out with tuba players.
+On average, most brass players and I am talking ALL brass players: French Horn, Euphonium, Trombone, Cornet, Trumpet, Baritone, and Tuba will experience the above range increase progression.

 Keep in mind that ALL of you will continue to make range increases AFTER you have completed the course.
 Your improvement does NOT stop just because you reached the end of my course.
 In a way, it is the beginning of a very interesting journey whereby you WILL keep continuing to make gains.
 I know I have: 15 years ago my range hung out in the double C to double Eb area.
 Now?
 Almost always I can get up to Triple D's and on a few rare occurrences I have popped out Triple F and Quadruple G!
 I have a youtube video marking my highest note and that is the Quadruple G. I am a product of my own course and teaching.
 Everything is a cake walk for me these days.
 There is nothing I can't play range wise.
 I can play everything Cat Anderson did, Maynard Ferguson did, Jon Faddis did and many others.
 The only exception is Bud Brisbois.
 Bud is the best most accurate trumpet player I have ever heard in the extreme upper register and he does certain things I have not yet been able to integrate into my playing.
 Precise, flawless tonguing up to Triple G comes to mind when I think of Bud Brisbois' prowess.
 Who knows?
 Maybe in another decade I will be able to play all of Bud Brisbois' awesome trumpet displays too.

 HIT the Buy Now button for what will be an amazing journey of self-improvement.